canonical/snapcraft/docs/debug.md

 status, system logs and confinement violations (these are covered in depth elsewhere) all get logged there.

-Further, systemd has log dump facility to look at all system and snap services.
-The "snappy service" command provides an easy way to monitor and inspect snap services.
-To get the status of all snap services run "snappy service status".
-To inspect the logs run "snappy service logs".
-Both commands can take a snap name to limit to a specific snap (e.g. for the service in `shout.sergiusens` run: `sudo snappy service logs shout`).

 ## Debugging binaries

 ### Installing binaries
-In order to test a new snap on a Snappy system you need to install it first.
+In order to test a new snap on a Snap-based system you need to install it first.
-This is called "sideloading" and it can be done by copying the snap onto the Snappy system via `scp` and installing it with
+This is called "sideloading" and it can be done with:
-`sudo snappy install snapname.snap`.

-Note that you have to use the `--allow-unauthenticated` tag for installing unsigned snaps: `sudo snappy install --allow-unauthenticated snapname.snap`.
+    sudo snap install <local-file.snap>

 ### Binary names on CLI